hemalawati/students/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

+## To run the project, execute the following
+    1. npm install
+    2. ng serve

 ## Installing modules/packages

 Run `npm install` to install packages and dependencies.